Little House on the Prairie: Little House in the Big Woods

 Little House in the Big Woods was published in 1932.
 Written by Laura Ingalls Wilder, the book is autobiographical, though some parts of the story were embellished or changed to appeal more to an audience, such as Laura's age.
 In the book, Laura herself turns five years old, when the real-life author had only been three during the events of the book.
 According to a letter from her daughter, Rose, to biographer William Anderson, the publisher had Laura change her age in the book because it seemed unrealistic for a three-year-old to have specific memories such as she wrote about.
 The story of Little House in the Big Woods, revolves around the life of the Ingalls family.
-The family includes mother Caroline Ingalls, father Charles Ingalls, elder daughter Mary Amelia Ingalls, and younger daughter (and protagonist), Laura Ingalls Wilder.
+The family includes mother Caroline Ingalls, father Charles Ingalls, elder daughter Mary Amelia Ingalls, and younger daughter (and protagonist) Laura Ingalls Wilder.
 Also in the story, though not yet born historically, is Laura's baby sister Carrie.

 The setting of this book is different from the rest of the series, as the story takes place in the Ingalls' small cabin in the state of Wisconsin, near a town called Pepin.
 Little House in the Big Woods describes the homesteading skills Laura observed and began to practice during her fifth year.
 The cousins come for Christmas that year, and Laura receives a doll, which she names Charlotte.
-Later that winter, the family goes to Grandma Ingalls’ home and has a “sugaring off,” when they harvest sap and make maple syrup.
+Later that winter, the family goes to Grandma Ingalls’s home and has a "sugaring off," when they harvest sap and make maple syrup.
 They return home with buckets of syrup, enough to last the year.
 Laura remembered that sugaring off and the dance that followed for the rest of her life.

 The book also describes other farm work duties and events, such as the birth of a calf; the availability of milk, butter and cheese; gardening; field work; hunting; gathering; and more.
 Everyday housework is also described in detail.
 When Pa went into the woods to hunt, he usually came home with a deer and then smoked the meat for the coming winter.
 One day he noticed a bee tree and returned from hunting early to get the wash tub and milk pail to collect the honey.
 When Pa returned home on winter evenings, Laura and Mary always begged him to play his fiddle, but he was too tired from farm work to play during the summertime.
 Later in the series, the family moved away from Wisconsin to a homestead in Kansas, as territory in the West was being given to settlers.
 Later they moved on to Minnesota.
 This reflects the time period in the 1800s during which farmers and many others were migrating westward into the American frontier.